Proud Flesh (film): Plot

 A San Francisco earthquake orphan, Fernanda (Boardman) is adopted and raised as a gentlewoman by relatives in Spain.
 As a girl she is courted by Don Jaime (Ford), but spurns him and returns to her gauche relatives in California.
 There she falls in love with a young bathtub manufacturer, Pat (O’Malley).

 Cast

 Reception

 Mordaunt Hall, critic for The New York Times, called the film "a bright entertainment in which there are a slight touch of heart interest and plenty of amusement."

 Theme

 Vidor made this film, the last of a cycle of four films, in the years just following World War I. The isolationist outlook of many Americans with regard to war-ravaged Europe prompted Vidor to locate the sources of “sexual experimentation and marital triangles” and other social infidelities of the Jazz Age in the Old World.
 Decadent European manners were contrasted with the fundamentally commonsense virtues that Vidor believed would prevail in the United States.

+Preservation

+Copies of the film are held by George Eastman House and the UCLA Film & Television Archive.